irsbugs/cmrt/CiviCRM Installation.md

  ![CiviCRM Installation Sample Data](images/install/sample-data.png)

 If *System Requirements* are not met, then their error messages are displayed and the error condition must be removed in order to progress.
-In the following case the pointer to the database is to the WordPress database and not the CiviCRM database.
+In the following case the pointer to the database has not been set to point to the separate CiviCRM database.

  ![CiviCRM Installation System Requirements](images/install/system-requirements.png)

-The above errors were corrected by changing an Environment setting of the CiviCRM Database to: `mysql://cmrailtr_czhn1:HiDDEN@localhost:3306/cmailtr_civicrm` and then clicking on the *Refresh* button.
+The above errors were corrected by changing the *Environment* setting of the *CiviCRM Database* to: `mysql://cmrailtr_czhn1:HiDDEN@localhost:3306/cmailtr_civicrm` and then clicking on the *Refresh* button.

 ![CiviCRM Installation Environment](images/install/environment.png)